okuvshynov/rlscout/README.md

 ### current issues

-[ ] Figure out what's going on with multi-threading self-play.
+[?]
+Figure out what's going on with multi-threading self-play.
 Seems like it works ok on OS X, but very slow on Linux - both Pi instances and Lambda in the cloud.
-[ ] try different processes
+    [+] try different processes.
+Works great.
+What's wrong about threading implementation here?
 [ ] shutdown time out after small test finished

-[?] there might be a bug in incremental data update.
+[+] there might be a bug in incremental data update.
 Training gets insane errors after a while.
 Make some unit tests for it.
-    [+] add consistent keys to samples
+    [+] add consistent keys to samples.
+To make sure sample goes to the same partition (train or validation set), we assign random 64 bit int at write time.
+At read time, we split 64 bit int into 8 bit numbers for each symmetry and use that number to deterministically assign sample to training or validation set.
-[ ] random rollout becomes expensive.
+[+] random rollout becomes expensive.
 Do we improve that OR move back to value model?
+Improve for now [ ] use all 8 symmetries to pick alpha-beta move or at least check how different are they [ ] multi-GPU instances were crashing last time
-[ ] use all 8 symmetries to pick alpha-beta move
+[ ] we are not cleaning up database.

 ### Notes after first tests